 ![]() |

-Sculptures of animals are featured throughout Love Islands garden. |
+Sculptures of animals are featured throughout Love Island's garden. |

 ![]() |

-Using driftwood, sculptures, and flowers to create a wild looking garden at Love Island. |
+Using driftwood, sculptures, and flowers to create a wild-looking garden at Love Island. |

 ![]() |

-There are several animals represented in the garden and noticed throughout Thailand that these sculptures are widely used to decorate outside doorways and walkways. |
+There are several animals represented in the garden, and these sculptures are noticed throughout Thailand.
+They are widely used to decorate outside doorways and walkways. |

 ![]() |

-Buddhism spirituality and its practices are evident even in the remotest of areas.
-There are daily offerings displayed on the prayer temples. |
+Buddhism, spirituality, and its practices are evident even in the remotest of areas.
+There are daily offerings displayed in the prayer temples. |

 ![]() |